As a managing director, you will encounter stiff competition for the most senior high-paying jobs.

 What to include in your Managing director CV profile?

-- Summary of experience: Demonstrate your suitability for your target jobs by giving a high level summary of your previous work experience, including the industries you have worked in, types of employer, and the type of roles you have previous experience of.
+- Summary of experience: Demonstrate your suitability for your target jobs by giving a high level summary of your previous work experience, including the industries you have worked in, types of employer, and the type of executive roles you have previous experience of.

 - Relevant skills: Highlight your skills which are most relevant to Managing director jobs, to ensure that recruiters see your most in-demand skills as soon as they open your CV.